TheresaLui/SelfHelpContent_v2/articles/supportTopicDescriptions/supporttopics_5ffad63a-3267-d6b7-2fa1-6d9134c1fa62.md

         {
             "id": "41716d00-4f68-6ae5-2a65-b5c70841d180",
             "longDescription": "",
-            "shortDescription": "Unable to login or connect to using ODBC or JDBC from an ESP cluster.", "searchTags": "",
+            "shortDescription": "Unable to login or connect to an ESP cluster using ODBC or JDBC.", "searchTags": "",
             "category": "",
             "useInDiagnoseAndSolve": "true"